Important topics to consider when raising a Romanian child abroad

 If you are finding it difficult on how to share or kickstart a discussion on Romania, your roots as a parent or grandparent – you are not alone.
 You want to make sure that your child gets to know, experience and understand with the Romanian culture.
 You want to share all those beautiful Romanian customs and traditions which bring back so many unique memories for you.
 You are struggling to find modern or at all Romanian children’s books?
 Do you struggle to find relevant children books in the Romanian language to read together and enjoy with your children?

 This one-of-a-kind personalized kids’ book gives you a great starting point in opening a discussion on what is Romania, what does Romania mean to you, the parent or grandparent, what memories and feelings it triggers in you and why.
 This personalized illustrated children book will push you gently into discovering even more themes once the reading is finished: for example, cooking a typical Romanian meal together, learning how to master the hora steps or organizing a children’s party for your kid’s Romanian roots in order that he/she share the many learnings and personal stories about Romania with the friends and the community around his/her home.
 And why not, also sharing these unique details with your partner, if he or she doesn’t have Romanian roots.

 Are you a grandparent or a single parent?
 We have something for you and your children also in our unique storybook

 What if you are a single parent or a divorced parent with Romanian roots, raising your children in a foreign country?
-Let’s get something clear from the start, this is your situation, and you shouldn’t feel guilty or shamed by it.
+Let’s get something clear from the start, this is your situation and you shouldn’t feel guilty or shamed by it.
 Even more important, your child should feel comfortable being in this environment.
-CUKIBO personalised books allow you to select only one single parent in all our books.
+CUKIBO personalized books allow you to select only one single parent in all our books.
 We make it easy and natural, as per your situation, to read a modern Romanian children’s book.

 How is your particular situation when raising a Romanian child abroad?